CycloneDX/cdxgen/ADVANCED.md

 ## Interactive mode

-`cdxi` is a new interactive REPL server to interactively create, import and search an SBoM.
+`cdxi` is a new interactive REPL server to create, import, and search a BoM.
 All the exported functions from cdxgen and node.js could be used in this mode.
 In addition, several custom commands are defined.

 [![cdxi demo](https://asciinema.org/a/602361.svg)](https://asciinema.org/a/602361)